itacode/vue-webpack-starter/README.md

 - ESLint
 - Prettier
 - Jest
-- Autoprefixer
-- Scss-loader with global prepends for all scss
-- CSS extraction to a file
-- Tailwind CSS

 ## Platforms and Environment Variables

 ### Platforms
 **Platform** is a way to specify an environment file to be loaded by `dotenv`.
 For example if you want `.env.production` to be loaded, you need to specify `--env platform=production` parameter in the webpack command of npm the script:
 ```shell
 "build": "webpack --node-env production --mode=production --env platform=production --progress"
 ```

 ### Environment Variables
 You can specify env variables by placing the following files in your project root:
 ```shell